NidhiYadav726/Advanced-API-Workfow-Automation-with-Postman/README.md

-# Advanced API Automation Using Postman
+# Advanced API Workflow Automation with Postman

 This repository contains a comprehensive Postman collection designed to automate advanced API testing scenarios.
 The collection is focused on **CRUD operations**, **Dynamic Data Handling**, and **Performance/Load Testing** across different APIs.
-Implements chaining of request, leverage environment variables
+Describes how to use advanced scripting features in Postman to automate complex API workflows.
+This includes chaining requests, dynamically generating data, managing environment variables, and leveraging collection runners for end-to-end test scenarios.

 ---